FilippoPisello/PandasSpread/readme.md

 ## 4.2.
 Potential developments
 The developments mentioned now are instead potential evolutions of the class which are not planned to be implemented in the immediate future:
 - **Clarification of the index role:**
-  - At the moment, the behavior of the index can be considered unclear in case the user chooses _"False"_ for the class argument _"keep_index"_.
+  - At the moment, the behavior of the index can be considered unclear in case the user chooses _"False"_ for the class argument _"index"_.
 What happens is that the real column index (in pandas _"df.index"_) is ignored, as it is supposed that it will not be included in the spreadsheet.
 Instead, _self.index_ will return the cells of the first column of the data frame.
 This is because it often happens in databases that the first column of the data frame contains the record keys.